tixxit/tomswitzer.net/_posts/2010-03-31-stretch-a-jquery-plugin.markdown

 layout: post
 title: "Stretch: A jQuery Plugin"
 keywords: javascript, programming, jquery, text
+description: "A jQuery plugin to stretch text to the full width of its container."
 ---
 I created [a jQuery plugin to resize text so that it fills up the full width of its container][repo].
 It does this in a 2 step process: